 How to File a Fatal Accident Claim

-You can start by seeking legal assistance to help you formally file your claim.
+You can start by seeking help from a life insurance attorney to help you formally file your claim.
 Some solicitors will offer you a conditional fee agreement for their services.

 These agreements mean that your solicitor receives no fees if you don’t win your case.
 If your case wins, the solicitors’ fees and expenses are paid for by the opposing party.